llm-d/llm-d-deployer/CONTRIBUTING.md

 1. [Sign your commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)
 2. Run `helm template` on the changes you're making to ensure they are correctly rendered into Kubernetes manifests.
 3. Lint tests has been run for the Chart using the [Chart Testing](https://github.com/helm/chart-testing) tool and the `ct lint` command.
-4. Ensure variables are documented in `values.yaml`
+4. Ensure variables are documented in `values.yaml`.
+See section [Documenting Variables](#documenting-variables) below.
 5. Update the version number in the [`charts/llm-d/Chart.yaml`](charts/llm-d/Chart.yaml) file using [semantic versioning](https://semver.org/).
 Follow the `X.Y.Z` format so the nature of the changes is reflected in the chart.